 11. Don’t Buy a Changing Table

 I admit I had a changing table with my daughter but I completely regretted buying it about a month after she was born.
 It honestly just became a catch-all for EVERYTHING!

 I felt like I used the bed or floor to change her more than anything.
-Skip the changing table and just throw down a blanket on the bed or couch.
+You can also use a long dresser and secure a changing pad to it for a diaper changing station.

 When it came to most of my baby gear, I always tried to buy gender-neutral since I knew I wanted to have more children after my daughter.